wavesgroup/spectral-wave-models-review/slides/umwm.md

 15 years later, new requirements emerge:

 * Portable to GPUs
-* Easy to integrate with ML training flows
+* Easy to integrate with machine learning training flows
 * Allow constructing a hierarchy of wave models of various complexity
 * Generalizable to other planets
 </section>